 It’s unlikely this digital trend will yield in the coming decade.
 For banks hoping to seize the momentum, introducing customer-friendly digital services will be vital.
 But excellent, modern customer service doesn’t just mean banking apps and money transfer services.
 Debt collections, as loan portfolios grow and stricter regulations come into force, will be a key battleground in Middle Eastern banking, too.

-Effective collections is a customer service challenge, not just loss mitigation activity.
-As banks lend to young, digitally savvy consumers, a smart, convenient and mobile friendly collections process becomes a necessity, not a nice-to-have.
+Effective collections are a customer service challenge, not just loss mitigation activity.
+As banks lend to young, digitally savvy consumers, a smart, convenient, and mobile-friendly collections process becomes a necessity, not a nice-to-have.
 And by making the process easier for customers, through self-service portals and segmentation, it’s possible to keep customers happy and NPL ratios low.

 The arc in Middle Eastern banking trends towards digital.
 This encompasses banking, spending, overseas transfers, lending, and even debt collections.